davesag/Frank/README.txt

 * privacy policy (done - insert your own text here.)
 * Simple and consistent navigation system using haml layouts. (done) ** include examples of injecting chunks of haml into other haml templates.
 * Support for Internationalisation and Localisation using r18n. (mostly done - my French is poor.
 Added translations for en, en-GB, en-AU, en-US and fr and now save locale settings to the database if editing yourself, or registering.)
+Location codes are either like 'fr' or 'en-us' etc.
 ** You have two choices with localisation and I suggest you use both
 *** Firstly create locale specific yml files in i18n folder for the various small bits of text in the site.
-*** but for large blocks of text, whole pages or emails, simply put the view templates into views/{location_code}/.. and they will be loaded
+*** but for large blocks of text as haml for whole pages or html email and erb for plain-text emails, simply put the view templates into views/{location_code}/.. and they will be loaded
     automatically if they exist.
+*** EG if Frank is looking for haml template hello and the location is 'en-au', it will
+**** first look for 'views/en-au/hello.haml
+**** If that's not there it will look for 'views/en/hello.haml'
+**** and if that's no there it will load views/hello.haml as per normal for a Sinatra app.
 * User roles (done)
-* Simple admin functions (almost done.  if you are logged in as an admin you can edit other users.
+* Simple admin functions (done.  if you are logged in as an admin you can edit other users.
 You can't delete any superusers though.
-Simple user and role creation, editing and deletion works.
-There is still no UI for assigning/removing roles to/from a user, or assigning/removing users to/from roles.)
+Simple user and role creation, editing and deletion works.)
+* 100% test coverage of all handlers, models and views (done according to rcov.
+Of course there may be missing features that are not being tested for, the unknown unknowns.)
+** though the localising of emailed erb plain text templates is not tested as we don't send email in tests.
+I know it works though.

 TODO: V1.0
 ----------
-* UI to assign a role or roles to a user.
 * Pretty up the use of CSS
+* explore the unknown unknowns
+* add form validations
+* code review and polish
+* flatten migrations for 1.0 release
+* packaging and deployment options

 Proposed features for v1.1
 --------------------------
 * oAuth authentication
-* RESTful API allowing logged in Admins to add, edit and delete Users and Roles.
+* RESTful API allowing logged in Admins to add, edit and delete Users and Roles via AJaX components.
-  * safeguards preventing deletion of superuser by anyone Where are we now?
+  * safeguards preventing deletion of superuser by anyone

+Where are we now?
 -----------------
 The main application is a Sinatra app called frank.rb

-Frank in turn will refer to handlers in the /handlers folder This allows you to group your request handlers in smaller more modular files.
+Frank is in turn subclassed by various handlers in the /handlers folder This allows you to group your request handlers in smaller more modular files which run as Rack middleware components.
-Right now there are only two groups, guest (all guest functions live here), and user, where the various user functions live.
+To add new handlers you must remember to add their names to the list of middleware defined in config.ru

+the rake task db:seed will run the various migrations in db/migrate and execute the code in db/seeds.rb to create three standard roles, 'superuser', 'admin' and 'user'.
+Superuser and Admin are 'blessed' roles in that they may not be renamed or deleted.
+You can use the admin screens to create new roles and users and assign roles to users.

+The views folder is broken down as follows
+	chunks/ 			# a special folder for translation independent haml chunks that can be injected into other haml templates without being wrapped in a layout.haml en/						# 'plain' English translations
+	en-au/				# Australian English translations
+	fr/						# French translations (done by me using Google.
+I don't speak French so please excuse me.
+If you do speak French and want to contribute better translations please fork and send me a pull request.) in/						# templates in here are restricted to people who are logged in.
+They use the 'logged in' layout.haml local to the 'in' folder. mail/					# haml and erb templates used to construct email messages.  haml for HTML email and erb for plain text email.

+Within each translation file you may place further 'in/' and 'mail/' subfolders with their own localised versions of haml and erb templates.

 Running Frank
 -------------
 Frank runs as a Rack application.
 To run Frank do the following

 Step 0. -  Check dependencies
 -----------------------------
 * Ruby 1.8.7 or higher
 * Various gems: rack, sinatra, sintatra-r18n, haml, erb, active_record, bcrypt, logger, pony and of course rake.
+* If you want to use rcov install that too.

 Step 1. -  Get the code.
 ------------------------
 %cd src # or wherever it is you keep your source files
 % git clone git://github.com/davesag/Frank.git

+or fork it via GitHub.

 Step 2.
 Init the data
 ---------------------